 SHRM Instructional Designer in Alexandria, Virginia

-Perform detailed needs analyses and identify learning objectives by interviewing subject-matter experts (SMEs) and conducting research
+Performs detailed needs analyses and identifies learning objectives by interviewing subject-matter experts (SMEs) and conducting research.

-Design and develop new eLearning, instructor-led training, and virtual training for internal and external audiences
+Designs and develops new eLearning, instructor-led training, and virtual training for internal and external audiences.

-In collaboration with project stakeholders, create project plans which incorporate key milestones and timelines which align with stakeholder requirements
+In collaboration with project stakeholders, creates project plans which incorporate key milestones and timelines which align with stakeholder requirements.

-Build and maintain collaborative relationships with subject matter experts to ensure optimal learning experiences
+Builds and maintains collaborative relationships with subject matter experts to ensure optimal learning experiences.

-Identify and/or develop resources to support and enhance the learner experience
+Identifies and/or develops resources to support and enhance the learner experience.

-Advise the instructional design team on technical capabilities, limitations, and risks associated with various e-learning development software tools and approaches
+Advises the instructional design team on technical capabilities, limitations, and risks associated with various e-learning development software tools and approaches.

-Build and administer assessments for micro-credential/specialty credential programs
+Builds and administers assessments for micro-credential/specialty credential programs.

-Integrate voice-over, graphics, and video into eLearning modules; including assessments
+Integrates voice-over, graphics, and video into eLearning modules; including assessments.

-Provide detailed course feedback in peer review sessions for all developed courses and assessments
+Provides detailed course feedback in peer review sessions for all developed courses and assessments.

-Conduct annual eLearning and Seminar product and program reviews by updating courses based on new laws or research
+Conducts annual eLearning and Seminar product and program reviews by updating courses based on new laws or research.

 3 years of experience developing courses, online training, instructor-led training and/or adult learning theory; or 7 years of experience in lieu of a degree.